Comparison inequalities and fastest-mixing Markov chains: Can extra updates delay mixing? (No, subject to positive correlations.) Can extra updates delay mixing? (No, subject to positive correlations)

-\begr {\bf [random vs.\ systematic site updates]} It follows [from \refT{T:PW} and \refP{P:CIbasic}(b)] for monotone spin systems with (say) linearly ordered~$S$ that, when the chains start from a common pmf having non-increasing ratio relative to~$\pi$, the ``systematic site updates'' chain with kernel $K_{\rm syst} := K_{v_1} \cdots K_{v_{\nu}}$ (for any ordering $v_1, \dots, v_{\nu}$ of the sites $v \in V$) mixes faster in TV, \sep, and $L^2$ than does the ``random site updates'' chain with kernel $K_{\rm rand} := \sum_{v \in V} p_v K_v$ [for any pmf~$\pp = (p_v)_{v \in V}$ on~$V$].
-This is because (recalling the paragraph preceding \refP{P:CIbasic}) the reversible kernel $K_{\rm rand}$ is stochastically monotone, as are $K_{\rm syst}$ and its time-reversal, and $K_{\rm syst} \preceq K_{\rm rand}$.
-[The explanation for the comparison here is that (as noted in the first paragraph of this section) $K_{\rm syst} \preceq K_v$ for each $v \in V$ and (by \refP{P:CIbasic}(b)) the relation $\preceq$ on~$\Kc$ is preserved under mixtures.]
-It is important to keep in mind here that one ``sweep'' of the sites using $K_{\rm syst}$ is counted as only one Markov-chain step.
+This $K_v$ is the direct sum of the trivial kernels (as in Lemma \ref {Lposcorr}) on each equivalence class.
+Further, each class is naturally isomorphic as a partially ordered set to $S$ and so has positive correlations.
+It is well known and easily checked that $K_v$ is stochastically monotone, so the theorem is an immediate consequence of Proposition~\ref{Pposcorr}. \end{pf} \begin{Remark}[(Random vs. systematic site updates)] It follows [from Theorem~\ref{TPW} and Proposition \ref {PCIbasic}(b)] for monotone spin systems with (say) linearly ordered $S$ that, when the chains start from a common p.m.f. having nonincreasing ratio relative to $\pi$, the ``systematic site updates'' chain with kernel $K_{\mathrm{syst}}:= K_{v_1} \cdots K_{v_{\nu}}$ (for any ordering $v_1,\ldots, v_{\nu}$ of the sites $v \in V$) mixes faster in TV, sep, and $L^2$ than does the ``random site updates'' chain with kernel $K_{\mathrm{rand}}:= \sum_{v \in V} p_v K_v$ [for any p.m.f. ${\mathbf p}= (p_v)_{v \in V}$ on $V$].
+This is because (recalling the paragraph preceding Proposition~\ref{PCIbasic}) the reversible kernel $K_{\mathrm{rand}}$ is stochastically monotone, as are $K_{\mathrm{syst}}$ and its time-reversal, and $K_{\mathrm{syst}} \preceq K_{\mathrm{rand}}$.
+(The explanation for the comparison here is that (as noted in the first paragraph of this section) $K_{\mathrm{syst}} \preceq K_v$ for each $v \in V$ and [by Proposition \ref {PCIbasic}(b)] the relation $\preceq$ on $\Kc$ is preserved under mixtures.)
+It is important to keep in mind here that one ``sweep'' of the sites using $K_{\mathrm{syst}}$ is counted as only one Markov-chain step.\vadjust{\goodbreak}